-Adults are aware that dealing in drugs can be a pathway into gangs and violence.
-Some understanding of the culture of young people and manifestations of masculinity/bravado, but this knowledge seems quite limited
+Adults are aware that dealing in drugs can be a pathway into gangs and violence. they showed some understanding of the culture of young people and manifestations of masculinity/bravado, but this knowledge seems quite limited.
+This links back to supporting families who might be experiencing domestic violence.